DaisyRatto/DaisyRatto/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently learning Python and Javascript programming language and looking for learning even more in here and with others experiences. 😄
+I'm currently learning programming and looking for learn even more in here and with others experiences. 😄

 Take a look at some of my tests and projects.